DBDA15/text-mining/README.md

 $OUTPUT_PATH: the path to write the ouput (Organization, Location tuples) to.

 $PATH_TO_SEED_TUPLES: the path to the seed tuples the algorithm needs.
-These should be a tsv file with the format ORG \t LOC
+These should be a tsv file with the format ORG \t LOC.

 $INPUT_FILES: a arbitrary number of input files.
 In our tests the New York Times archive was used.
 The files should already be NER tagged and split into one sentence per line.